ietf-wg-acme/acme/draft-ietf-acme-acme.md

 URL for the new authorization resource.

-To request authorization for an identifier, the client sends a POST request to the new-authorization resource specifying the identifier for which authorization is being requested.
+To request authorization for an identifier, the client sends a POST request to the newAuthorization resource specifying the identifier for which authorization is being requested.

 identifier (required, object):